Osteolytic lesion: Bisphosphonates

 Bisphosphonates are drugs that are used to prevent bone mass loss and are often used to treat osteolytic lesions.
 Zoledronic acid (Reclast) is a specific drug given to cancer patients to prevent the worsening of bone lesions and has been reported to have anti-tumor effects as well.
 Zoledronic acid has been clinically tested in conjunction with calcium and vitamin D to encourage bone health.
 Denosumab, a monoclonal antibody treatment RANKl inhibitor that targets the osteocyte apoptosis regulatory RANKL gene, is also prescribed to prevent bone metastases and bone lesions.
-Most biophosphonates are co-prescribed with disease-specific treatments, such as chemotherapy or radiation for cancer patients.
+Most bisphosphonates are co-prescribed with disease-specific treatments, such as chemotherapy or radiation for cancer patients.

 Radiation

 Bone lesions in multiple myeloma patients may be treated with low-dose radiation therapy in order to reduce pain and other symptoms.
 Used in combination with immunochemotherapy, radiation therapy can be used to treat certain cancers when aimed at areas of bone lesion and softened bone.